 Delivering the EU-2030 and Long Term Climate Objectives in Central, Eastern and Southern Europe, with a Specific Focus on Transport

-The aim of the project is to enhance the role of NGOs and civil society in the national and regional decision-making process in the context of the implementation of the EU Effort Sharing Regulation.
+This project is completed.
+The aim of the project was to enhance the role of NGOs and civil society in the national and regional decision-making process in the context of the implementation of the EU Effort Sharing Regulation.

 Transport emissions are an increasing problem for the EU, and its emissions are projected not to decrease in the coming years if no action is taken.
 For measures to be adopted, the EU member states need to have strong and strict climate policy and regulation.
-These policies will be a motivation for and will lead to the implementation of existing measures to decarbonise the transport sector, such as improvement in efficiency standards for cars, cleaner energy for transport (such as renewable electricity), promotion of public transport, etc. The EU Effort Sharing Regulation is an essential starting point for these measures to kick off.
-This regulation has now been finalised in the EU context, and member states will have to implement it in the coming months and years.
+These policies are thought to be a motivation for and leading to the implementation of existing measures to decarbonise the transport sector, such as improvement in efficiency standards for cars, cleaner energy for transport (such as renewable electricity), promotion of public transport, etc. The EU Effort Sharing Regulation is an essential starting point for these measures to kick off.
+This regulation has been finalised in the EU context, and member states have to implement.
 Transport & Environment has more than 25 years expertise on transport decarbonisation policies.
 While working in different specific topics (aviation, energy for transport, cars, etc.), T&E, together with its members, also focuses on European climate policy to make it strong, meaningful and fit-for-purpose, in order to achieve EU’s own climate goals as well as those acquired through the UNFCCC’s Paris Agreement.